 Identification System Collection Pieces as a Category

 You can find posts from the entire category listing here.

 Examples of Identification Systems Elsewhere

-I did research on identification marking and numbering systems before I developed my own.
-I wanted to make sure I was not missing anything before I set a standard.
+I researched identification marking and numbering systems before I developed my own.
+I wanted to ensure I was not missing anything before setting a standard.
 Here are some interesting examples in use.

 - The Spurlock Museum of World Cultures at Illinois – Numbering Systems Policy